Tagging, Transportation & Registration

 A moose may be dismembered for ease of transportation, and the lower legs, head and hide may be removed.
 If the head of the moose is not brought to the registration station, a canine tooth or the lower jaw must be.
 Parts of a moose left in the field may not be placed where they are visible to a person traveling on a public or private way.

 Hunters are required to remove a premolar tooth from the bear they harvest and provide the tooth when they register their bear (instructions available at registration and online).
-Hunters will be notified of the age of the bear they harvested on the Bear Hunting Page of the MDIFW website next August.
+Hunters will be notified of the age of the bear they harvested on the Bear Hunting Page of the MDIFW website prior to the start of the next bear hunting season (late August).

 A person may not accept as a gift any part of a bear, deer, moose, or wild turkey unless that animal, or part thereof, is plainly labeled with the name and address of the person who registered it and the year it was registered.